 Besides the reception area, where else can this digital concierge intervene to create a completely contactless environment?
 The simple answer is where there are doors and buttons, specifically the elevator and the guest room door.

 Learn more: Everything you need to know about hospitality management solutions

 The elevator is a closed, confined space that makes the two meters/ six feet social distancing requirements almost impossible.

-A simple solution would be having the front desk staff open the elevator door and pre-select guests' appropriate floor number from their station.
-A better alternative is to empower guests to explore the hotel’s mobile app and the AI-powered digital concierge in their phone to call for the elevator.
+A simple solution would be to have the front desk staff open the elevator door and pre-select guests' appropriate floor numbers from their stations.
+A better alternative is to empower guests to explore the hotel’s mobile app and the AI-powered digital concierge on their phone to call for the elevator.